 Check out the full sequence of one of Takara‘s magic aerials below.

-This off-the-lip, right in front of the bunker at Jinzun, should have been stomped, stamped and declared legit at customs..however it didn’t end up that way.
+This off-the-lip, right in front of the bunker at Jinzun, should have been stomped, stamped and declared legit at customs.
+However it didn’t end up that way.
 It started well, the bottom turn put me in exactly the place I need to be to hit the lip as it cascaded towards me.
-I went up the face, got the kick as the lip pitched, but as I came down on the foamball, the turbulence just ate me up, spat me out and caused me a ragdoll drag almost all the way to the shore, holding onto my boom.
-Being violently dragged along for 50 meters, afraid to lose your gear, while your arm feels like it will be ripped out of its socket.
+I went up the face and got the kick as the lip pitched.
+But as I came down on the foamball, the turbulence just ate me up, spat me out and caused me a ragdoll drag almost all the way to the shore, holding onto my boom.
+Being violently dragged along for 50 meters, afraid to lose your gear, while your arm feels like it will be ripped out of its socket, is not that much fun.
 Oh the pleasure and the pain.
 Hero or zero?
 Zero.

 I still remember this day.
 Bob’s Reef in about 25 knots.
 It was Howard Chang‘s first trip to Taitung.
 Nico brought him down to show us a thing or two.
 It was an eye opener for all of us.
 We had never seen anything like it.
 A display of pure power, style and skill.
 Watching Howard was like hearing heavy metal for the first time.
 The guy was unstoppable and so much better than any of us.
 It was both inspiring and devastating at the same time.
 I remember this forward clearly because I doubt I will ever do anything like it ever again.